catzy007/catzy007.github.io/posts/2022-09-20-custom-display-scaling-in-wayland-ubuntu-22-04/content.md

 adding new features to keep up with modern computing needs and that's when Wayland comes in.

+One of the issues i encounter after upgrade is my custom display scaling is not working anymore, i previously using xrandr to set this which is not working after using Wayland.
+So how to set this in Ubuntu 22.04, first go to `Settings > Displays > Check Fractional Scaling`.

 <div class="row">
 	<div class="col-sm-2"></div>
 	<div class="col-sm-8">